 Probably the most acidic coffee of those mentioned in this article, Illy Whole Bean Brazilian has a very intense flavor, with a caramel aftertaste.
 Intended for coffee connoisseurs, according to manufacturer Illy, their goal is to create poetry in coffee bean form.
 The coffee beans are grown at a high-altitude, and are sustainably sourced from southeastern Brazil.

-It is also noted to have a very full and intense aroma, which is a much-loved staple of Brazilian coffee.
+It is also noted to have a very full and intense aroma.
 This Brazilian coffee brand is sold directly in the form of beans, rather than being pre-ground before shipping.

 #5.
 Café Melitta